Ousikai/Ousikai.github.io/pages/about.md

 <img src="/images/blog/perfecting-your-protagonist/asuna-mirror-raw.jpg">

-*...what kind of person will we become in the space between our physical selves and their digital divides?.*
+*...what kind of person will we become in the space between our physical selves and their digital divides?*